andydandy74/ClockworkForDynamo/doc/2.x/Clockwork.Revit.Conversion.Create.BoundingBox.FromDynamoBoundingBox.md

 [Download sample file](https://raw.githubusercontent.com/andydandy74/ClockworkForDynamo/master/package_samples/2.x/dynamo/Revit.Conversion.dyn)

 ## Dependencies
-As of Revit 2023 you will need to install the package DynamoIronPython2.7 (version 2.5 of that package for Revit 2023/24, version 3.2 for Revit 2025).
+As of Revit 2023 you will need to install the package DynamoIronPython 2.7 (version 2.5 of that package for Revit 2023/24, version 3.2 for Revit 2025).

 ## Useful links
 - [Clockwork repository on GitHub](https://github.com/andydandy74/ClockworkForDynamo)